Executive Function > Planning

 Learn more about this exercise:

-The areas of the brain at work are the occipital lobe for processing incoming visual information and the left temporal lobe for language, verbal memory and information retrieval with its connections to the hippocampus.
+The areas of the brain at work are the occipital lobe, which processes incoming visual information, and the left temporal lobe, which is responsible for language, verbal memory, and information retrieval and is connected to the hippocampus.

-Some exercises are more difficult than others as they simultaneously call upon several different skills.
-To succeed at this task, you will need to combine visual scanning and semantic memory.
+Some exercises are more complex than others, simultaneously requiring several different skills.
+You must combine visual scanning and semantic memory to succeed at this task.
 Many people process most language information using the left side of their brain.

 Semantic memory is stored in the hippocampus and other regions of the temporal lobe.

 Embroidery uses scanning and semantic memory to find the hidden word.
-We use these same skills when we are scanning for our names on a class list, looking at a monitor for an airline flight update, and when we are looking for a book on a shelf.
+We utilize these same skills when scanning for our names on a class list, looking at a monitor for an airline flight update, and looking for a book on a shelf.

 You can modify: